bolcom/serenade/README.md

 * ```ItemId``` the ID of the interacted item.
 Format: Int64
 * ```Time``` the time when the user-item interaction occurred.
 In epoch seconds: Format F32

-The last 24 hours in the historical data can be used as test-set while the rest of the sessions can be used as the training-set and written as plain text using a <TAB> as field separator.
+The last 24 hours in the historical data can be used as test-set while the rest of the sessions can be used as the training-set and written as plain text using a ```'\t'``` as field separator.
 This is an example of a training data CSV file train.txt:
 ```
 SessionId	ItemId	Time